kaclark/association_citation/README.md

 Main Site(Github.io): <br>
 https://kaclark.github.io/association_citation/<br>

 This project is a wiki-library that generates itself from texts and my hihglights of texts available in a digital bookshelf.
 I can read, take notes, and generate this website from my android device's terminal emulator.
+I will organize my reading and eventually writing via recourse to this project.

 Major Goals: <br>
+[ ] (Corpus) Output writing with glossory from bound ids<br>
 [ ] Wiki page for each Book/Paper/Author (Primed) <br>
 [ ] Wiki search function<br>
 [ ] Display all wiki pages in large table<br>